-- 7. Jobbing bills are rendered upon completion of projects.
-Anyone requesting the RWA to perform jobbing work may be required to make a deposit in advance for the estimated cost of the work. - 8.
-Those amounts outstanding 30 days after the billing date will be charged interest beginning on the billing date until paid.
-Interest will be charged at the rate of one and one half percent (1.5%) each month as set by the Representative Policy Board.
+Effective April 1, 2025, amounts which are due and unpaid after 28 days from the billing date will be charged interest at the rate of one and one half percent (1.5%) each month as set by the Representative Policy Board.
 Any invoices not paid when due will constitute an automatic lien on the premises served and a charge against the owner.
-The lien will take precedence over all other liens or encumbrances except taxes and may be foreclosed upon in the same manner as a lien for taxes. - 9.
-The customer will be responsible for all costs incurred by the RWA in connection with any collection activities on a delinquent account. - 10.
-In cases where a meter fails to register, the meter will be changed or repaired.
-The customer will be charged the average daily consumption as recorded for a similar period. - 11.
-In cases where new or existing premises are occupied without a meter or are found to be receiving unmetered service, the customer will be charged a fee for unmetered use for the period prior to the meter installation in accordance with Connecticut General Statute 16-259 a.
+The lien will take precedence over all other liens or encumbrances except taxes and may be foreclosed upon in the same manner as a lien for taxes.

+- 9. The customer will be responsible for all costs incurred by the RWA in connection with any collection activities on a delinquent account. - In cases where a meter fails to register, the meter will be changed or repaired.
+The customer will be charged the average daily consumption as recorded for a similar period. - In cases where new or existing premises are occupied without a meter or are found to be receiving unmetered service, the customer will be charged a fee for unmetered use for the period prior to the meter installation in accordance with Connecticut General Statute 16 -259a.
 The fee will be estimated based on the actual registration of the meter.
 An Unmetered Active Service Fee may be applied to the account. - 12.
 Individual meter billings may not be combined into one cumulative billing. - 13.
 Unless otherwise notified, the RWA will directly bill the owner of the premises for its rates and charges.
 In cases where a tenant is billed directly, failure to pay rates and charges when due will constitute an automatic lien upon the premises served and a charge against the owner of the property.
 Amounts owing from tenants after (90) days shall be billed to the owner and are thereafter immediately due and payable.
-In the event the RWA subsequently receives payment from the tenant for such amounts, such payments made by the owner will be refunded to the owner of the premises. - 14.
-With each billing invoice the RWA will notify customers of the availability of information describing their rights as customers. - 15.
-When two or more tenants, each paying his/her own bill, are supplied from the same service pipe, and any one of the parties fails to pay water bills when due or to comply with the Rules of the RWA, the owner of the property will be required to provide access to the RWA's equipment or to provide for separate services for each tenant.

-16. The RWA may, in its sole discretion, require a customer to make a cash deposit.
+In the event the RWA subsequently receives payment from the tenant for such amounts, such payments made by the owner will be refunded to the owner of the premises.

+- 14. With each billing invoice the RWA will notify customers of the availability of information describing their rights as customers. - 15.
+When two or more tenants, each paying his/her own bill, are supplied from the same service pipe, and any one of the parties fails to pay water bills when due or to comply with the Rules of the RWA, the owner of the property will be required to provide access to the RWA's equipment or to provide for separate services for each tenant. - 16.
+The RWA may, in its sole discretion, require a customer to make a cash deposit.
 Simple interest, at the rate designated in the Connecticut General Statutes, Section 16-262j, will be applied with the deposit to any amount due from the customer.
 Deposits that are no longer required will cease to draw interest on the date service is terminated, the date notice is sent to the customer's last known address, or upon return of the deposit.